luluzhou1/alinush.github.io/_includes/refs.md

 [^MM17e]: **Möbius: Trustless Tumbling for Transaction Privacy**, by Sarah Meiklejohn and Rebekah Mercer, *in Cryptology ePrint Archive, Report 2017/881*, 2017, [[URL]](https://ia.cr/2017/881)

 [^MM20]: **Privacy Analysis and Evaluation Policy of Blockchain-based Anonymous Cryptocurrencies**, by Takeshi Miyamae and Kanta Matsuura, 2020

+[^MMSW17]: **SoK: Single Sign-On Security — An Evaluation of OpenID Connect**, by Mainka, Christian and Mladenov, Vladislav and Schwenk, Jörg and Wich, Tobias, *in 2017 IEEE European Symposium on Security and Privacy (EuroS&P)*, 2017

 [^MMZplus20]: **CanDID: Can-Do  Decentralized Identity with Legacy Compatibility, Sybil-Resistance, and Accountability**, by Deepak Maram and Harjasleen Malvai and Fan Zhang and Nerla Jean-Louis and Alexander Frolov and Tyler Kell and Tyrone Lobban and Christine Moy and Ari Juels and Andrew Miller, *in Cryptology ePrint Archive, Report 2020/934*, 2020, [[URL]](https://eprint.iacr.org/2020/934)